auth0/docs/includes/thirdpartyapi.md

 <img src="https://cloudup.com/c8xbUL6QbJa+" />

-### 2. Just use it
+### 2. Use it

 Check the documentation of any of our FrontEnd or Mobile SDKs to learn how to call the [Delegation](https://docs.auth0.com/auth-api#delegated) API.
-Just go to the [Quickstart](https://docs.auth0.com/) and choose the desired library.
+Just go to the [Quickstart](https://docs.auth0.com/) and pick up the libary of your choice.

 ### 3. Sit back & relax